Campus Map and Facilities

 11. Lambuth Hall (Sunamoto Memorial Auditorium)

 The Latin phrase "CUM DEO LABORAMUS" on the expanse of white wall is certainly impressive, befitting a place where the entrance and graduation ceremonies are held.
-On the second floor, it has the student support center, the international center and the career support center.
+On the second floor, it has the student support center, the international programs center and the career support center.

 13. History Museum